Trauma therapy + EMDR for adults and couples in Virginia

 Custom packages available

 All services are self-pay.
-I’m glad to provide a superbill you can submit to your insurance for possible out-of-network reimbursement.
-I understand that starting therapy is a meaningful decision, and I offer a free 15min phone consultation to help us determine whether working together feels like the right fit.
+I’m happy to provide a superbill you can submit to your insurance provider for possible out-of-network reimbursement.
+Most HSA and FSA accounts also cover therapy services.

 Nice to meet you!
 I’m Ashley.